 To ensure that a visitor’s activities can be monitored throughout their visit, you must check in visitors, using the Visitor management task.
+You can either pre-register visitors for later check-in, or create a visitor and check them in immediately.

 Before you begin